Rabbit

 Rabbit Fricassée with Mushrooms is a classic French comfort dish—rustic, refined, and full of depth.
 Tender rabbit is gently braised in white wine and stock, enriched with cream, aromatics, and sautéed mushrooms.
 Think of it as a countryside version of coq au vin blanc, but lighter and more delicate.

-Braised Rabbit with Mustard Sauce
+Rabbit in Mustard Cream Sauce

 This dish, known in French as Lapin à la Moutarde, is a culinary staple of Burgundy and Normandy, where mustard and cream elevate humble rabbit to refined heights.
 Rabbit meat is naturally lean and tender, making it ideal for slow braising.
 The Dijon mustard delivers tang, the cream adds richness, and a splash of white wine binds everything in a lusciously velvety sauce.
 It’s deeply comforting, subtly sharp, and perfect for a leisurely dinner.